JJPEOPLES/Juno/README.md

-## Installation Guide for Juno
-1. Clone the Repository
-First, clone this repository to your local machine.

-## Setting up Juno
+# Juno
-After cloning, copy the juno.bat file to a folder of your choice and add it to the system PATH:

-Open Environment Variables in your system settings.
-Create a new System variable called JUNO.
-Paste the path to juno.bat (not juno2.bat, as it is currently bugged).
-3. Running Your First Program
-Navigate to the examples folder.
-Run the following command to execute a Juno file:
-''' bash
-juno thank_you.juno
-This is a small token of thanks for downloading the software!
+ Clone this repository and copy the juno.bat file as a path go to enviorment varibales create a new one called juno then paste the path to the juno.bat file (not juno2.bat juno2 is bugged) then go to examples folder then type  juno thank_you.juno as a thanks for downloading my sofftware

 ## Installation via install_juno.bat
-Run install_juno.bat to automatically set up Juno and create a virtual environment if you want.
+run install_juno.bat and create a venv if u want if u want the cool gui stuff (its bugged also pls help i am a indie dev) do

+# How to Install the GUI with JPM

-If you want to try the GUI, be aware that it’s currently bugged.
-I’d appreciate any help fixing it as I’m an indie dev.
-To install the GUI, use the following command:
+To install the GUI in Juno, use the following command:

-''' bash
+bash
 jpm install gui
-## Contributing & Open Source
-This software is open-source.
-Feel free to fork and make modifications as you wish.
-However, I do not accept people who simply copy the language without adding any value.
-If you're going to copy it, at least bring something useful to the table.
-We want innovation, not imitation!

-## Notes
+## Other stuff

-Important: juno2.bat is currently bugged, so do not use it.
-Please report any issues with the GUI or other features!
+This is opensource you can copy but pls make modifacations we dont like losers like th